artsy/eigen/docs/adding_a_new_route.md

 #### How to add a global app route

-1. Add the new route to `routes.tsx`.
+1. Add the new route to `routes.ts`.

    ```typescript
    ...